peijin94/LOFAR-Sun-tools/README.md

-# LOFAR Solar
+# LOFAR Sun Tools
- Handy scripts for the LOFAR solar data processing
+ Handy scripts and modules for the LOFAR data processing for Solar and Space Weather.

+## WSClean Script

-## wsclean\_script.sh
+wsclean\_script.sh

 An example of wsclean for the sun, it is better to keep the parameter **-multiscale** on for the solar image CLEAN, because the solar radio emission is always extended.